kyma-project/cli/docs/09-01-kubectl-plugin-tutorial.md

 ---
-title: Use Kyma CLI as kubectl pliu
+title: Use Kyma CLI as kubectl plugin
 type: Tutorials
 ---